abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > loving-kindness, vast, exalted, measureless, without enmity, without
 > ill will.
 He understands thus: ‘Previously, my mind was limited and
 > undeveloped, but now it is measureless, and well developed.
 No
 > measurable kamma remains or persists there.’”
+(A 10.219)

 What is being referred to is that no measurable *kamma* will come of this.
 None will persist.
 With the liberation of the mind with